Trip Highlights

 Quebec Lodge to Lodge Tour Itinerary

-Optional early arrival.
-Please note, below is our lodge-based kayaking tour.
-We have two superb itineraries in Québec.
-One is the lodge-based kayaking tour (below) and the other is a camping-based kayaking tour.
-Both tours are 8 Day Tours exploring the beauty of the Saguenay Fjord.
-Please contact us for information on either of these itineraries.
+Note: We have two superb itineraries in Québec.
+One is this lodge-based kayaking tour (below) and the other is a camping-based kayaking tour.
+Both tours explore the beauty of the Saguenay Fjord.

-At 1:00-1:30pm, we gather for a meet-and-greet at your hotel lobby before setting off on your journey to the Saguenay region.
-The drive is just over two hours on the newly completed highway from Québec City which meanders through the strikingly beautiful Réserve faunique des Laurentides (Laurentides Wildlife Reserve).
+At 1:00pm, we gather for a meet-and-greet at the designated tour hotel before setting off on your journey to the Saguenay region.
+The drive north meanders through the strikingly beautiful Réserve faunique des Laurentides (Laurentides Wildlife Reserve).

-On arrival you have a chance to stretch your legs while exploring some of the natural and cultural history of the region and visiting the Fjord Museum.
-Spend the night in the charming Auberge des Battures, which overlooks the fjord.
-For dinner, try some of the local cuisine.
-Sample fare would include tourtiere (meat pie), pea soup, baked beans, pig’s knuckle ragout and the essential Quebec dessert – maple syrup pie!
+On arrival you have a chance to stretch your legs while exploring some of the natural and cultural history of the region and visiting the Fjord Museum in the town of La Baie and then continue a few miles where you spend the night in the charming Auberge des Battures overlooking the waters of the fjord.
+Dinner is a feast of local french cuisine inspired by boreal ingredients.

 - Accommodations: Auberge des Battures